-For several years now, our UK office at EVS Translations has been managing pharmaceutical translations for a major South-Korean Pharmaceutical company.
+For several years now, our UK office at EVS Translations has been managing pharmaceutical translations for a major pharmaceutical company based in the Republic of Korea.
 There is an eight-hour time difference between the offices, but the partnership runs smoothly despite this challenge.

 Pharmaceutical translations for a regulatory affairs team